Generated at: 2026-05-16 05:52:53

 Challenges Before Implementation

-As our product portfolio expands and our target market grows, we face challenges in manual data consolidation and customer data management.
+With an increasing number of products and a widening range of target prospects, we faced challenges in manual data consolidation and customer data management.

-When SAP Concur® entered the Japanese market in 2012, it was common practice for many companies to glue paper receipts to expense reports and submit them to the accounting department at the end of the month.
-In that environment, SAP Concur brought a major transformation to expense management by enabling a new workflow where receipts could be photographed with a smartphone and the entire application process could be completed online.
-I feel this has contributed significantly to improving operational efficiency for Japanese business professionals.
+When SAP Concur® first entered the Japanese market in 2012, it was common practice for many companies to glue paper receipts to expense reports and submit them to the accounting department at the end of the month.
+In that environment, SAP Concur introduced a new workflow where receipts could be photographed with a smartphone and the entire application process could be completed online.
+I feel that this brought a major transformation to expense reimbursement operations and contributed significantly to improving operational efficiency for Japanese business professionals.
 Could you tell us about your recent developments?

 Sakurai

-Our mission is to provide services that streamline indirect cost management for companies, while supporting the strengthening of governance and operational efficiency.
-Our primary targets range from large enterprises to small and medium-sized businesses in Japan, with a particular focus on approaching accounting departments, information systems departments, and, in recent years, DX departments.
+Our mission is to provide services that streamline indirect cost management for companies, while supporting the strengthening of governance and the improvement of operational efficiency.
+Our primary targets range from large enterprises to small and medium-sized businesses in Japan, with a particular focus on approaching the accounting, information systems, and, in recent years, the DX departments.

-Although the market has seen the emergence of multiple competing services, our strength lies in our ability to provide expense management solutions that span both domestic and international operations, combined with high global integration and connectivity.
+Although there are multiple competing services in the market, our strength lies in our ability to provide expense reimbursement solutions that span both domestic and international operations, combined with high global integration and connectivity.
 This enables consistent operational management even in complex environments involving multiple locations, currencies, and regulatory systems.

 While we initially focused on large enterprises, we have now gradually expanded our target to include small and medium-sized businesses, broadening our market reach.
-In the small and medium-sized market, we are actively proposing transitions from existing expense management tools to our service, and we are strengthening our support by lowering the hurdles to implementation and providing operational assistance.
+In the small and medium-sized business market, we are actively working on proposals to switch from existing expense reimbursement tools to our service, and we are strengthening our support by lowering the hurdles to implementation and providing operational assistance.

 2sakurai.jpg